CS 12 / 201, DHP D291

-Dave Lillethun is the head instructor and will teach the Tuesday & Thursday classes.
-Patricia Vargas-Leon will teach the Wednesday classes.
-(An additional TA is TBD.)
+Dave Lillethun is the head instructor and will teach the Monday & Wednesday classes.
+Diana Park will teach the Friday classes.

 Office hours and contact information will be posted in Canvas.

 There will be five lab assignments to complete at home.
-These will be graded as Meets Expectations / Needs Minor Improvements / or Needs Major Improvements.
+These will be graded as Exceeds Expectations / Meets Expectations / Needs Improvements / or Not Assesable.
 Labs that do not Meet Expectations may be resubmitted using the resubmission policy below.

 Short Briefing Papers

-There will be one large briefing paper to write at home.
-This one will be substantially longer than the short briefing papers.
-The length and expectations will be more for CS 201 / DHP D291 students than CS 12 students.
-These will be graded as Exceeds Expectations / Meets Expectations / Needs Minor Improvements / or Needs Major Improvements.
+There will be one “project” briefing paper to write at home.
+(So-called because it counts towards the “Projects” category of your grade, not the same category as the other papers.)
+This will be written on a topic of your choice (subject to approval by the instructors).
+The length and expectations will be more for CS 201 / DHP D291 students, whereas CS 12 students will write a paper the same length as the short briefing papers.
+These will be graded as Exceeds Expectations / Meets Expectations / Needs Improvements / or Not Assesable.
 Briefing papers that do not Meet Expectations may be resubmitted using the resubmission policy below.
-(You will get one bonus resubmission token that can be used only on the large briefing papers, so everyone is guaranteed at least a second draft, even if you’ve spent your tokens already.
-See the resubmission policy for details.)

-CS 201 / DHP D291 students will engage in a debate activity.
-These will be graded as Exceeds Expectations / Meets Expectations / Needs Minor Improvements / or Needs Major Improvements.
-The debate will occur during one of the Wednesday classes, so CS 12 students are not required to participate.
+CS 201 / DHP D291 students will engage in a simulation activity.
+These will be graded as Exceeds Expectations / Meets Expectations / Needs Improvements / or Not Assesable.
+The simulation will occur during one of the Friday classes, so CS 12 students are not required to participate.

 Late Work Policy

-There are no late penalties or “late passes” in this class.
-If you will not have work completed by the deadline, then email Dave (contact information is in Canvas) before the deadline and tell him when you have the work completed.
+In this class, each students starts the semester with 12 “late tokens” that are each worth an extra day (24 hours) on an assignment — lab or briefing paper.
+There are no penalties for lateness as long as you use a sufficient number of late tokens.
+If you will not have work completed by the deadline, then email the instructor (contact information is in Canvas) before the deadline and tell him how many extra days you need.
+A corresponding number of late tokens will be deducted.
 You don’t need to provide any excuses, just the new date when you will submit the work.
 As long as you send that email before the assignment deadline, your late submission will be graded for full credit.
 (However, if there is an emergency situation that makes it impossible or unreasonable to contact us before the deadline, then just send the email as soon after the deadline as is reasonable.)

-Note that the presentation, debate, and final exam are scheduled to occur in specific class period, and therefore the deadline cannot be extended.
+Note that the presentation, simulation, and quizzes are scheduled to occur in specific class periods, and therefore the deadline cannot be extended.
 However, make up assignments can be provided if you miss it due to a legitimate excused absence (such as illness).
-Email Patricia if you will miss class on the day of the debate, and email Dave for all other assignments.
+(Note that the presentations occur during the final exam period, so a make up presentation may require taking an “incomplete” grade in the class until the presentation can be rescheduled.)
+Email Diana if you will miss class on the day of the simulation, and email Dave for all other assignments.

-Labs and briefing papers (both the long and short ones) that do not Meet Expectations may be revised and resubmitted.
+Labs and briefing papers (both the short ones and the project paper) that do not Meet Expectations may be revised and resubmitted.
 Only the grade from your last submission of an assignment counts towards your course grade.
 There are some restrictions on resubmissions, as follows:

 - We will only grade one resubmission per student per week.
 If you resubmit more than one assignment at a time, we will grade one that week, the next one the next week, and so on.
 If you resubmit more assignments than there are weeks remaining in the semester, then we will only grade as many of them as there are weeks left.